Blankeos/vike-deploy-examples/README.md

-This repo demonstrates the deployability of Vike template across different hosting providers.
+This repo demonstrates the deployability of Vike template across different hosting providers with what I consider 'essentials' in a Vike app (Same feature parities w/ NextJS, SolidStart, SvelteKit, etc.)

-Treat this as a learn-by-example repo of the [solid-hop](https://github.com/blankeos/solid-hop).
+Treat this as a learn-by-example repo of the **vike.dev Deploy docs**

 It specifically uses [solid-hop](https://github.com/blankeos/solid-hop).
 In order to make this guide useful, you generally ALWAYS want to check these in each example:

 - [x] README.md - contains a **miniguide** of:
-  - 1. Code changes since a fresh template - What's different and what you should know.
+  - 1. **Changes since template** - What's different since a fresh template + useful things to know i.e. is `dev` and `build` and `preview` any different?
-  - 2. Notes when deploying on the platform
+  - 2. **Platform Notes**Notes when deploying on the platform

 ### The examples

 **Static**

-- [ ] GitHub Pages
-- [ ] Cloudflare Pages
-- [ ] Netlify
+- [ ] Static (Cloudflare Pages, Netlify, GitHub Pages) - decided to combine this, they are the same, just read the miniguide.

 **Serverless**